The Rajput States

 - Muizzudin Muhammed ascended the throne at Ghazni while Chauhan’s powers were also constantly rising.
 With the capture of Delhi, the Chauhans and Ghurids were in the direct contest.

 - 1st Battle of Tarain (1191) Muhammed Ghori Vs. Prithviraj Chauhan – Ghurids lost the battle

-- Muhammad Ghori entrusted the positions under Qutbuddin Aibak, who later found the Slave dynasty and led to the foundations of Delhi Sultanate.
-Bakthiyar Khalji has entrusted the positions east of Benares.
+- Muhammad Ghori entrusted the positions under Qutbuddin Aibak, who later found the Slave dynasty and led to the foundations of the Delhi Sultanate.
+Bakhtiar Khalji has entrusted the positions east of Benares.

 The Chauhans of Ajmer